aarch64-switch-rs/cargo-nx/README.md

-# cargo nx
+# cargo-nx

 ## Introduction

-*cargo nx* is a simple build command for projects based on this organization's libraries and tools, to avoid having to mess with makefiles, scripts or having several copies of the same linker/target files for every single project, while also including support for generating various formats after projects are compiled.
+`cargo-nx` is a simple build command for projects based on this organization's libraries and tools, to avoid having to mess with makefiles, scripts or having several copies of the same linker/target files for every single project, while also including support for generating various formats after projects are compiled.

 ## Installation

+Assuming you have `cargo` installed, it's just a matter two steps.

+1) Install `xargo`:

+    ```bash
+    cargo install cargo
+    ```

+2) Install `cargo-nx`:

+    ```bash
+    cargo install cargo-nx --git https://github.com/aarch64-switch-rs/cargo-nx
+    ```

+## Usage

-Assuming you have `cargo` installed, it's just a matter of running `cargo install cargo-nx --git https://github.com/aarch64-switch-rs/cargo-nx` will install the `cargo-nx` executable, which can also be simply ran as a cargo command, `cargo nx`.
+First of all, the program can be executed as `cargo-nx` or simply as a cargo subcommand, `cargo nx`.

+The only mandatory input is the build profile, which can be either `dev` or `release`.

+Other optional parameters/flags:

+- `-p <path>`, `--path=<path>`: Specifies a path with a crate to build (containing `Cargo.toml`, etc.), since the current directory is used by default otherwise.

+- `-tp <triple>`, `--triple=<triple>`: Specifies the target triple, which is "aarch64-none-elf" by default.

+- `-ctg`, `--use-custom-target`: Notifies the program to not use the default target JSON/linker script, which can be used to use custom ones.

+- `-v`, `--verbose`: Displays extra information during the build process.

-## Project formats
+### Build formats

-Extra fields used for building are placed inside `[package.metadata.sprinkle.<format>]` in Cargo.toml.
-These fields vary depending on the project's format:
+Build format fields used for building must be placed placed inside `[package.metadata.nx.<format>]` in `Cargo.toml`.
+These fields vary depending on the project's format.

+The program itself detects the target format when parsing `Cargo.toml`.
+Note that multiple formats at the same time are not currently supported.

-### NRO
+#### NRO

-Projects which generate homebrew NRO binaries don't need any mandatory fields/files, but can set optional ones.
+Projects which generate homebrew NRO binaries don't have any mandatory fields, but only optional ones.

 - Example: